aranibatta/aranibatta.github.io/about.md

 ![nhsmun]({{ site.url }}/assets/nhsmun.png)

 So that's me up to [today](http://money.cnn.com/2016/01/07/investing/stocks-markets-dow-china/).
 I might feel compelled to update it, I as likeley will not.
 Yes, I repeatedly change the pronouns and the perspective of the writer.
-Deal with it.
+Stop being my english teacher and deal with it.
+(I love you Mr. Zeoli)

 #Likings